 To qualify as a Ph.D. candidate, each graduate student must pass the Admission to Candidacy, or “A exam.”
 This exam has both written and oral components.
 The A Exam is taken at the start of the third year of registration.
 (Note: Students are expected to complete their coursework in the first two years, prior to taking the A exam).

 The A exam must be taken by September 30 of your third year.
 You should consult with your committee about an acceptable date/time and reserve a room.
-You must file a Schedule of Examination Form (available from the Graduate School web site at https://gradschool.cornell.edu/wp-content/uploads/2019/04/Schedule-A-Exam-100116.pdf by June 15.
+You must file a Schedule of Examination Form (available from the Graduate School web site at https://gradschool.cornell.edu/wp-content/uploads/2019/04/Schedule-A-Exam-100116.pdf.
 The completed Schedule of Exam form for the A-exam must be filed with the Graduate School at least seven (7) days prior to the date of the exam.
-This form must be signed by all of the members of the Special Committee, the Director of Graduate Studies, and one of the GFAs.
+This form must be signed by all of the members of the Special Committee, the Director of Graduate Studies, and then brought to the GFAs for their signature.
 You should give a copy of the written proposal for your exam to each member of the examination committee at least a week before the oral exam.

 If the exam is not taken by September 30 of your third year, your mentor must write a formal letter of explanation to the DGS, including the time when the exam will be taken.
 A copy of the letter will go into your permanent file.
 Please note that not having obtained sufficient data is not an acceptable reason for delaying the A exam.